Price Oscillator (PO)

 MA(P, n2) - moving average of theP price within n2 periods.

-A buy signal is produced while analyzing moving average when either price or short-term moving average exceeds the longer-term one.
-The price or shorter-term moving average falling lower than the long-term moving average gives a sell signal.
+A buy signal produces while analyzing moving average when either price or short-term moving average exceeds the longer-term one.
+The price of a shorter-term moving average falling lower than the long-term moving average will give a sell signal.
 A single line of the Price Oscillator shows signals generated by the system for two moving averages going cyclically and making profitable signs.
 When the Price Oscillator takes values above zero, it is a signal to buy whether the values below zero give sell signal.